 So remember, no twisting is allowed!

-Next, mark the beginning and end of the round, and join.
+Step 3 Join in the round. – Mark the beginning and end of the round, and join.
+Continue with your pattern.

 Marking The End